What our family did with 3 kids four and under to prepare to live in South Korea for 3 months, from travel prep to language to culture.

 2. To avoid typhoid or malaria: only bottled water; for young children who aren’t old enough to have all vaccinations (under 2 cannot receive typhoid): peel fruit, no salads, wary of street food; avoid animal exposure/touching and rural areas, bring bug repellent with DEET and mosquito nets for each bed if going in Spring/Summer.
 Bring sunblock and hats

 WHERE TO STAY/THE SWITCH:

 1. Find a place and book as soon as you can.
 There are places that allow you to stay from 1 night-6 months+.
 Depending how many people you will be with, it can range from an affordable $2,000/month up to an average of $3,500/month+ in Seoul, but look at all options!
-We are living in a residence with washer and dryer, kitchen, internet, cable, AC, furnished for $2100/month.
+We are living in a residence with washer, kitchen, internet, cable, AC, furnished for $2100/month.
 Hostels start at about $11/night and hotels about $27/night (do a Google search to look at all sites like tripadvisor.com, airbnb.com, booking.com, trivago.com, hostelworld.com, etc.)

 2. (#1) detailed, useful, practical guide with info about each district, how to get there, attractions, restaurants, where to stay etc.: Seoul Travel Guide from Seoultistic.com

 3. Money exchangers are in airports and even some banks can do it for you ahead of time.
 The exchange rate for Korea is about w1,000 to $.80 (we spend 80 cents for their 1 dollar there, i.e. instead of something costing us w10,000 [$10.00], it would cost us $8.00)

 4. Check with your phone company to see how/if your phone plan will work in another country and if you can afford it; make sure your phone is internationally unlocked.
 We will be getting SIM cards there for our unlocked phones